What is NSF’s NOIRLab?

 Which facilities are operated through NOIRLab?

-NOIRLab operates five programs: Cerro Tololo Inter-American Observatory (CTIO), the Community Science and Data Center (CSDC), Kitt Peak National Observatory (KPNO), Gemini Observatory, and the Large Synoptic Survey Telescope (LSST) operations.
+OIRLab operates five programs: Cerro Tololo Inter-American Observatory (CTIO), the Community Science and Data Center (CSDC), Kitt Peak National Observatory (KPNO), Gemini Observatory, and the Vera C. Rubin Observatory operations.

 Who manages NOIRLab?